- Part 1: Roy Lichtenstein, The Man Who Didn’t paint Ben Day Dots

 Both editorial illustrations and advertisements would later be major users of Ben Day’s method, but they had to get by without him for the first 37 years.

 Some key points must now be made about this period—from the arrival of the ILN in 1842 to Ben Day’s first patent in 1879.
-There were a few exceptions to these statements, and things were rapidly changing as we will see, but on the whole:
+There were a few exceptions to these statements, and things were rapidly changing as we will see, but on the whole between 1842 and 1879:

 - Books remained relatively expensive, and book illustration was a different world from the periodicals and papers.
-From the mid-1840s, high-quality photographic prints could be used as book illustrations—thanks to a number of advances in intaglio printing techniques.
-But these were costly, slow, and could not be printed alongside text because they were not relief methods.
+From the 1860s, high-quality photographic prints (Woodbury-type, collotype etc.) could be used as book illustrations — thanks to a number of advances in intaglio printing techniques.
+But these were costly, slow, often limited in the number of prints they could produce, and could not be printed alongside text because they were not relief methods.
 (5)

-- For true mass production during this period, a drawing, photograph or painting—even a simple line drawing on paper—had to be re-created by hand in printable form, on a printing surface made of wood, metal or stone.
+- For most mass production during this 1842-1879 period, a drawing, photograph or painting—even a simple line drawing on paper—had to be re-created by hand in printable form, on a printing surface made of wood, metal or stone.

-- Wood and metal had to be engraved and the lithographic stone was drawn on.
+- Wood and metal had to be engraved or etched, and the lithographic stone was drawn on.

-- Furthermore, pre-halftone, the printed black & white image could not have any shades of grey.
-All such shading or “tonal effect” had to be achieved by varieties of line and dot work.
+- Grey shading or “tonal effect” had to be achieved by varieties of line and dot work.

-- Similarly, coloured images were being printed (from lithographic stone, and from wood).
-These also required dots (stippling) and lines to create “tints” or paler tones from any given colour of ink.
+- Coloured images were being printed (from lithographic stone, and from wood).
+Mostly these also required dots (stippling) and lines to create “tints” or paler tones from any given colour of ink.

 - These lines and dots were essentially hand-drawn/hand-engraved, though by the 1870s the human hand was starting to get some mechanical help.